-To invoke R, just type "R" into a terminal window.
-On a Windows machine, you probably have an R icon to click.
+To invoke R, just type "R" into a terminal window, e.g. xterm in Linux or Macs, CMD in Windows.

 If you prefer to run from an IDE, you may wish to consider ESS for Emacs, StatET for Eclipse or RStudio, all open source.
 ESS is the favorite among the "hard core coder" types, while the colorful, easy-to-use, RStudio is a big general crowd pleaser.
 If you are already an Eclipse user, StatET will be just what you need.